A2-Collaboration/cbhv/README.md

 # CBHV
 Scripts and tools for the Crystal Ball High Voltage

+## Calibration of the CBHV values using a source

+The procedure for how to perform a calibration of the CBHV values using an AmBe source is documented on the a2wiki: https://a2wiki.kph.uni-mainz.de/experiment/detectors/cb/source_calibration

+Most of the code needed for this procedure is provided by ant (https://github.com/A2-Collaboration/ant).
+Stored in this repository are all the produced lists of CBHV values, dated by year and month, as well as a macro which can be used in the end of the procedure.

 ## Calibration of CBHV cards

 Everytime a PMT get's exchanged or even a splitter card is broken and exchanged, a calibration of the correction values has to be done.
 There are some crucial steps: